bernatferragut/CCT/Introductions/CT Intro.md

 ![](./assets/images/am-ct-intro/CT_Intro_Slides_7.png)

     TEACHERS
-    * Apply the 4 CT toolkit to find the solution
+    * Apply the 4 strategies to find the solution
-    * Explain your experience problem solving this question
+    * Explain what strategies you have used to solve this problem

 <!-- ## Students Table CT?
 > Computational Thinking is the toolset we use when we translate our human ideas into precise instructions for a computer to carry  out.
 Those instructions are called **CODE**.